A comparison of approaches to improve worst-case predictive model performance over patient subpopulations: Discussion

 \subsection{Conclusion}

 In this work, in the context of predictive models learned from electronic health records data, we characterized the empirical behavior of model development approaches designed to improve worst-case and disaggregated performance of models across patient subpopulations.
 The results indicate that, in most cases, models learned with empirical risk minimization using the entire training dataset perform best overall and for each subpopulation.
-When it is of interest to improve model performance for patient subpopulations beyond what can be achieved with this standard practice for a fixed dataset, it may be necessary to increase the effective sample size, either explicitly with data collection \cite{ChenJohanssonSontag_NIPS18} or decentralized aggregation \cite{xu2021federated} techniques, or implicitly through large-scale pre-training and transfer learning \cite{McDermott2021,steinberg2021language}.
+When it is of interest to improve model performance for specific patient subpopulations beyond what can be achieved with this standard practice for a fixed dataset, it may be necessary to increase the available sample size for those subpopulations or to use targeted data collection techniques to identify and collect auxiliary features that reduce the level of noise in the prediction problem \cite{ChenJohanssonSontag_NIPS18}.
+In cases where it is of interest to increase the sample size, decentralized aggregation techniques \cite{xu2021federated} as well as large-scale pre-training and transfer learning \cite{McDermott2021,steinberg2021language} may be effective.
 Our results do not confirm that applying empirical risk minimization to large training datasets is sufficient for developing equitable predictive models, but rather suggest only that approaches designed to improve worst-case and disaggregated model performance across subpopulations are unlikely to do so in practice.
 We emphasize that using a predictive model for allocation of a clinical intervention in a manner that promotes fairness and health equity requires reasoning about the values and potential biases embedded in the problem formulation, data collection, and measurement processes, as well as contextualization of model performance in terms of the downstream harms and benefits of the intervention.